Where BAM can improve

-	Based on the success of the UK Scheme, BAM was one of the companies that introduced the scheme Bewuste Bouwers in the Netherlands in 2009.
-After five years of participation, Bewuste Bouwers decided to involve BAM in further roll-out of the scheme.
-During 2015, 78 sites were registered under the scheme in the Netherlands (2014: 82).
+Based on the success of the UK Considerate Constructions Scheme, BAM was one of the companies that introduced the scheme Bewuste Bouwers in the Netherlands in 2009.
+After five years of BAM participation, Bewuste Bouwers decided to involve BAM in a further roll-out of the scheme.
+During 2016, 78 sites were registered under the scheme in the Netherlands (2015: 78).

 Making TIME for Communities

-Additionally in 2015, BAM Construct UK introduced an apprentice-tracking tool to document the number of young people gaining expertise on its sites.
-To date, 155 apprentices have gained over 11,500 days of site experience on BAM projects.
+BAM Construct UK continued to use an apprentice-tracking tool to document the number of young people gaining expertise on its sites.
+In 2016, over 390 apprentices and over 50 trainees have gained over 24,000 days of site experience on BAM projects.

 BAM uses a tool to measure supplier performance.
 During project preparation, implementation and follow-up, the tool assesses suppliers against the themes safety, quality, total cost, logistics and engineering and process.
-Operating companies have the opportunity to add any specific criteria.
+Operating companies are at liberty to add any specific criteria.
 On a scale of 1 to 4, each supplier has to score at least 3 for each criterion.
-In 2015 a total of 3,679 supplier performance assessments were carried out.
+In 2016 a total of 4,198 supplier performance assessments were carried out.

+In 2006, BAM and the international federation Building and Wood Workers’ International (BWI), signed a framework agreement to promote and protect employee rights.
 On 26 May 2015, a delegation of BWI and trade union organisations FNVBouw STICC visited the BAM project site of Hoog Catharijne in Utrecht, the Netherlands.
-No anomalies were detected in any of the areas that have been challenged by the BWI.
-A report, issued by FNVBouw confirmed this and stated that, among other things: there is an extensive safety programme on site; employment is freely chosen; there is no discrimination in employment; child labour is not used; working conditions are decent; safety representatives are chosen; and the employment relationship is established.
-The delegation was pleasantly surprised by the openness of the workers.
+No anomalies were detected in any of the areas that have been assessed by the BWI.
+A report, issued by FNVBouw confirmed this and stated that, among other things, there is an extensive safety programme on site, employment is freely chosen, there is no discrimination in employment, child labour is not used, working conditions are decent, safety representatives are chosen and the employment relationship is established.